-5.6.
+5.7.
 Utilities

-AMPS provides several utilities that are not essential to message processing, but can be helpful in troubleshooting or tuning an AMPS instance:
+AMPS provides several utilities that are not essential to message processing, but can be helpful in troubleshooting or tuning an AMPS instance.
+The User Guide and Utility Reference describe these utilities in detail.
+The utilities include:

-- amps_sow_dump is used to inspect the contents of a SOW topic store. - amps_journal_dump is used to examine the contents of an AMPS journal file during debugging and program tuning. - ampserr is used to expand and examine error messages that may be observed in the logs.
-This utility allows a user to input a specific error code, or a class of error codes, examine the error message in more detail, and where applicable, view known solutions to similar issues. - AMPS provides a command-line client, spark, as a useful tool for checking the status of the AMPS engine.
-The Spark client can also be used to run queries, place subscriptions, and publish data.
+- A command-line client, spark, as a useful tool for diagnostics, such as checking the contents of a SOW topic.
+The spark client can also be used for simple scripting to run queries, place subscriptions, and publish data. - ampserr is used to expand and examine error messages that may be observed in the logs.
+This utility allows a user to input a specific error code, or a class of error codes, examine the error message in more detail, and where applicable, view known solutions to similar issues. - amps\sow\dump is used to inspect the contents of a SOW topic store. - amps\journal\dump is used to examine the contents of an AMPS journal file during debugging and program tuning.

-More information, including usage and examples, about each of these utilities can be found in the AMPS Utilities User Guide.
+More information about each of these utilities, including usage and examples, can be found in the AMPS Utilities User Guide.

-5.7.
+5.8.
 Monitoring Interface

 AMPS provides a monitoring interface which contains information about the state of the host system (CPU, memory, disk and network) as well as statistics about the state of the AMPS instance it is monitoring (clients, SOW state, Journal State and more).
+AMPS provides this information through a RESTful interface for ease of integration into existing enterprise monitoring systems.